Crypto Snack Self Reported Market Cap Hits $75.40 Million (SNACK)

-Crypto Snack (SNACK) traded up 5.3% against the dollar during the 1 day period ending at 0:00 AM ET on March 26th.
-In the last week, Crypto Snack has traded up 18.9% against the dollar.
-One Crypto Snack token can now be bought for $0.0029 or 0.00000010 BTC on exchanges.
-Crypto Snack has a market capitalization of $75.40 million and approximately $233,304.31 worth of Crypto Snack was traded on exchanges in the last 24 hours.
+Crypto Snack (SNACK) traded 1.2% lower against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on March 27th.
+Crypto Snack has a market capitalization of $75.40 million and approximately $215,879.01 worth of Crypto Snack was traded on exchanges in the last day.
+In the last seven days, Crypto Snack has traded up 18.6% against the dollar.
+One Crypto Snack token can currently be bought for about $0.0028 or 0.00000010 BTC on exchanges.

 Crypto Snack Token Profile